Structural Engineering · PE/SE Licensed

 Slab & Floor Design

 Slab-on-grade (4"–12"+), elevated slabs, composite steel deck, post-tensioned concrete, and reinforced concrete floors.
 Heavy floor loads for manufacturing, forklifts, racking, and data center equipment.
-Joint layout and crack control.
+Joint layout, crack control, and vapor barriers.

 05